hashicorp/nomad/website/source/guides/monitoring/prometheus-metrics.html.md

 to easily provision a sandbox environment.
 This guide will assume a cluster with one server node and three client nodes.

 -> **Please Note:** This guide is for demo purposes and is only using a single server node.
 In a production cluster, 3 or 5 server nodes are recommended.
+The alerting rules defined in this guide are for instructional purposes.
+Please refer to [Alerting Rules][alertingrules] for more information.

 ## Steps